-There is guidance for applicants on Unlock’s information site for individuals.
+Guidance for applicants is available on Unlock’s information site for individuals.

-We have significant expertise and experience of criminal records and disclosure issues.
-We work with government, UCAS and others to improve good practice in higher education admissions, and provide bespoke advice and support to providers.
-Our aims are to:
+We use our experience and expertise in criminal records disclosure to work with government, UCAS and others to improve good practice in higher education admissions.
+We also provide bespoke advice and support to providers.
+We aim to:

 - Encourage fair and open admissions processes